The Christmas Truce

 As I wrote before, the conditions in the trenches have been terrible.
 Rain has fatten almost daily, and our men have been knee deep in water and mud.
 But two days ago, on the morning of Christmas Eve, the weather finally changed.
 We had our first real freeze.
 Everything turned crisp and white with frost.
 It was a welcome surprise.

-Suddenly, the sound of music fitted the air.
+Suddenly, the sound of music filled the air.
 The Germans were singing a Christmas song.
 Their voices were beautiful!.
 When the song was over, we all applauded.
 Then one of our men started to sing a carol, and the rest of us joined in.

 When we finished our song, the Germans cheered.
 Soon we were taking turns singing to each other and shouting holiday greetings across No Man’s Land.
 Next, we saw two unarmed men leave a German trench and walk toward us.
 Some of our fellows went to meet them halfway.
 The men chatted and shook hands.
 Together, they agreed to a temporary truce over Christmas.